 - 1. A member must be 7 years old to show a market hog. - 2.
 7 year olds may only show based on availability of pens.
 There will be a lottery system if needed. - 3.
-Swine must be a minimum weight of 220 pounds to sell at the fair Youth auction. - All members must pick up official tag from the Youth Livestock Committee at the designated date, time, and location. - 5.
+Swine must be a minimum weight of 220 pounds to sell at the fair Youth auction. - Maximum payout weight of hogs at auction is 330 pounds.
+Hogs over 330 pounds are still able to participate in showmanship and market classes. - All members must pick up official tag from the Youth Livestock Committee at the designated date, time, and location. - 6.
 There will be classes for barrows and gilts.
-A member may only show either a barrow or gilt. - 6.
+A member may only show either a barrow or gilt. - 7.
 All market hogs being exhibited at the Berlin Fair cannot have hair shorter than 1⁄2 inch in length.
 If it is found to be shorter, the project will not be allowed to be sold at the Youth Market Livestock Auction.
-The project animal will be checked by the fair veterinarian prior to the hog show, if found that the animal has been clipped/shaved they will be disqualified, meaning not eligible for show or sale. - 7.
+The project animal will be checked by the fair veterinarian prior to the hog show, if found that the animal has been clipped/shaved they will be disqualified, meaning not eligible for show or sale. - 8.
 Ractopamine may not be given to any fair swine.

-8550 Novice Hog Showmanship - 7-11 years old in their first year in the project.
-8551 Junior Hog Showmanship - 9 - 11 years old No Premiums 8552 Intermediate Hog Showmanship -12-14 years old No Premiums 8553 Senior Hog Showmanship -15-19 years old No Premiums 8555 Market barrows .
-No Premiums

-8556 Market gilts No Premiums 8561 Market Hogs Club Herd No Premiums

-Each Youth club will be eligible to show a club herd consisting of four animals of any size or breed.
+8551 Junior Hog Showmanship - 9 - 11 years old No Premiums 8552 Intermediate Hog Showmanship -12-14 years old No Premiums 8553 Senior Hog Showmanship -15-19 years old.
+No Premiums 8555 Market barrows No Premiums 8556 Market gilts .No Premiums 8561 Market Hogs Club Herd No Premiums Each Youth club will be eligible to show a club herd consisting of four animal ls of any size or breed.
+The herd is to be selected by club members and is to consist of anima als owned by at breed.
 The herd is to be selected by club members and is to consist of animals owned by at least three members.